 - The problem: Android suddenly warns you that a screen overlay has been detected.

-The reason: This message appears when you’re running a floating app, and then start a newly installed one, which requests access rights.
-Floating apps include the chat heads of Facebook Messenger that can appear floating above other apps.
+- The reason: This message appears when you’re running a floating app, and then start a newly installed one, which requests access rights.
+Common floating apps include the chat heads of Facebook Messenger that can appear floating above other apps.

-Affected Smartphones: Users across the internet have reported experiencing this problem on Samsung and Motorola smartphones.
-It seems likely to affect many manufacturers.
+- Affected Smartphones: Users across the internet have reported experiencing this problem on Samsung and Motorola smartphones, among others.
 AndroidPIT managed to replicate the behavior on a Vodafone and a Samsung smartphone.

-Problem apps: We replicated the problem using Drupe, but CleanMaster, Lux and Twilight have all been blamed for the problem.
+- Problem apps: We replicated the problem using Drupe, but ES File Explorer, CleanMaster, Lux and Twilight have all been blamed for the problem.

 Step one: "Screen overlay detected" fix

-Find you what apps have permission to draw over the screen.
+Find out what apps have permission to draw over the screen.
 On a non-Samsung smartphone, follow these steps: